BeyondTheClouds/enoslib/docs/tutorials/iotlab.rst

 Monitoring A8 nodes - IPv6
 --------------------------

 This example shows how to install a monitoring stack (Grafana/Prometheus/Telegraf) on Grid'5000 and FIT/IoT-LAB nodes to collect infrastructure metrics.
 By using the IPv6 network and Prometheus, we're able to collect data from both testbed.
-Note that IPv6 connection from Grid'5000 to IoT-LAB is allowed (the inverse isn't true).
+Note that IPv6 connection from Grid'5000 to IoT-LAB is allowed (the inverse isn't true unless you open the firewall port accordingly).

 Summarizing, the example does the following: